 For the quintessential Mt.
 Washington experience, I highly recommend staying at the Omni Mount Washington Resort!
 If you’re seeking the best backpacking in New England, it doesn’t get any better than these trails up to Mt.
 Washington!

-Looking to discover one of the best day hikes in New England?
+Looking to discover one of the best day hikes in the northeastern US?
 Look no further than the Bash Bish Falls Trail in the Taconic Mountains!

 This is a quick and easy hike with an amazing view.
 It’s best known for its 60-ft waterfall, Bash Bish Falls, the highest waterfall in Massachusetts.
 There’s also a series of other cascades that you’ll pass along the way.
 The pools beneath the falls and the rock wall are enchanting as well.